-- A certificate of a person with signing authority for the regional council indicating that the required consent of the regional council is given (see Appendix C) - A certificate of the minister in charge of the congregation certifying that the persons who signed the Transfer Authorization are the trustees for the congregation (see Appendix B-1) or in the absence of the minister, such certificate may be signed by the secretary of the regional council property commission (see Appendix B-2).
+- A certificate of a person with signing authority for the regional council indicating that the required consent of the regional council is given (see Appendix C) - 2.
+A certificate of the minister in charge of the congregation certifying that the persons who signed the Transfer Authorization are the trustees for the congregation (see Appendix B-1) or in the absence of the minister, such certificate may be signed by the Executive Minister of the regional council.